 As we announced in this blog post earlier this year, our newest test is called the Computer Literacy and Internet Knowledge test (CLIK).
-We developed the CLIK because many of our customers requested a test of general computer literacy.
-The CLIK consists of two short simulations in which the test-taker is asked to perform basic tasks (opening a document, copying and pasting, sending an email, doing a Google search, etc.) on a simulated desktop, followed by some multiple choice questions.
+We developed the CLIK because many of our customers requested a test of basic computer literacy.
+The CLIK consists of three short simulations in which the test-taker is asked to perform basic tasks (opening a document, copying and pasting, sending an email, doing a Google search, etc.) on a simulated desktop, followed by ten multiple-choice questions.
 The CLIK has quickly become one of our most popular tests, which to me is a sign that employers are definitely seeing the need for a test that measures basic computer skills, rather than specific knowledge of a particular application, like Microsoft Excel of Word.

 As with all of our tests, we have monitored the data collected from the CLIK, and we recently did a thorough analysis of item-by-item responses for 20,000 CLIK administrations.
 The findings were pretty surprising.
 First of all, 24% of all test-takers received an overall score of “Not Proficient.”
 But the more alarming data came from the item-by-item analysis, which showed that some very basic elements of computer literacy were not performed correctly by large numbers of test-takers.
 Specifically, 37% of people were unable to retrieve basic information through a Google search, 32% were unable to correctly format and send an email, and 21% were unable to copy and paste a text passage.